 We started off the morning with a set by the Mark Rapp band.
 Mark Rapp is a trumpet player, somewhat modern.
 He uses a wah about half of the time, and it's pretty cool.
 His band was good, too.
 The guitarist was a little over-the-top, but he was generally good, and the bassist was excellent.
 Oh, I almost forgot to mention, Rapp also played didgeridoo, which was cool.

-So, after Rapp, I saw a bit of Lionel Loueke, who ...read more
+So, after Rapp, I saw a bit of Lionel Loueke, who was an …read more

 I almost forgot to mention...
 I bought a guitar!
 I was looking for something small and dorm-room-ish and ended up narrowing it down to either a Martin Backpacker, a Little Martin, or a Baby Taylor (of either the mahogany or spruce variety).
 After playing all three, the Backpacker sounded like it was being played from inside a tin can and the Little Martin sounded like it was underwater.
 Both Babys sounded absolutely excellent, and I ended up going with the mahogany for its slightly richer tone and great look.
 So far, it's been treating me pretty well, but I'll keep …read more